BRIXTOL/rollup-utils/readme.md

 ### Usage

 Typings explain the utilities in good detail.
-It's important that when using the `env` util environment values are passed on the command line using `--environment` flag.
-Pass `prod`from production and either omit or pass `dev` for development.
+It's important that when using the `env` util environment values are passed on the command line using the Rollup `--environment` flag.
+Pass `prod` for production and either omit or pass `dev` for development.

-> Custom flags are not supported, only `prod` and `dev` are available.
+> Custom flags are not supported, only `prod` and `dev` are available, you can however pass a flag who's value evaluates to a `'true'` or `'false'` boolean.

 <!-- prettier-ignore -->
 ```js